UW-Madison deadline: August 1, 2023 (For U.S. applicants only)

 - Campus Application Form

-- Personal Statement (no more than 1,000 words) describing your academic and other interests.
+- Personal Statement (no more than 750 words) describing your academic and other interests.
 Help the reader understand who you are and how your academic passions and future goals have evolved.
 Reflect on and analyze some of the significant activities/experiences that have shaped you.
-Please see the Requirements for the Personal Statement from the Rhodes Trust.
+Read over Professor Caroline Levine’s “Advice for Writing a Personal Statement.”
+(Professor Levine was a Marshall Scholar and served on the campus nominating committee.)

 - Transcripts from all colleges attended (for campus purposes, an unofficial transcript or a copy of your UW-Madison student record is fine, as are photocopies of transcripts from other institutions).

 - Letters of recommendation (5-8 total) primarily academic.
-If you are applying for the Rhodes, you must submit at least five letters (four must be from professors who have supervised your coursework or research).
-For the Marshall and Mitchell you must submit at least four letters.
-If you are applying for nomination to more than one scholarship, your recommenders do not need to submit a separate letter for each scholarship.
+Four must be from professors who have supervised your coursework or research.
+If you are applying for nomination to more than one UK/Ireland scholarship, your recommenders do not need to submit a separate letter for each scholarship.
 For the campus competition, they can submit one “combined” letter, recommending you for all the scholarships for which you are applying.
-They can address the letter to “Members of the UW-Madison Nominating Committee” and email an electronic copy to email@example.com, or mail to the address below.
+They can address the letter to “Members of the UW-Madison Nominating Committee” and email an electronic copy to firstname.lastname@example.org.
 Should you receive university nomination, your recommenders will need to submit a separate letter to each of the scholarship foundations.
 Please read over and give your recommenders a copy of Effective Recommendation Letters for UK-Ireland Scholarships.

 RHODES SCHOLARSHIP WEBSITE